-Many children find lunchtime with a large group of children quite disconcerting and eat poorly at the beginning of the year.
-It is best to give them smaller quantities of known favourites and "top them up" when they arrive home.
+You know your child best and their eating habits, it may be best to give them smaller quantities of known favourites and "top them up" when they arrive home.
 We prefer that the children take home what they don't eat - this prevents waste and allows you to adjust lunches accordingly.
 Consider the logistics of eating on a picnic table and pack foods which are less likely to fall apart easily or spill.
 Please pack healthy choices - fruit/raw vegetables, sandwiches/wraps etc. It is essential for your child to go to bed early and get a good night’s sleep every night.
-A tired child cannot benefit from a full day at school.
-Kindergarten children often get very tired and feel the strain of being part of a larger group - you will notice this particularly towards the end of the week for the first few months.
+Kindergarten children often get very tired - you will notice this particularly towards the end of the week for the first couple of months.

 Please send your child on time each day and every day, since regular attendance at school is essential for progress.
 Let your child talk to you about his/her experiences.
 It is important that you share in his/her new life.
 Do not be surprised when you find that the children in Kindergarten are not taught all the formal prayers which older children and adults use.
 A five-year-old child should be allowed to speak to God in a five-year-old way; parents can do much to foster a love of informal prayer in young children.